imagej/imagej.github.io/pages/How_to_write_your_own_track_feature_analyzer_algorithm_for_TrackMate.md

 The first one we will see is the `enabled` value.
 It accepts a `boolean` as value and by default it is `true`.
 Its usage is obvious:

+{% include amsidebox-right text='If you want to disable a TrackMate module, add the `enabled = false` annotation parameter.' %}

 Like this: